ultron-hiof/ultron/README.md

 ## Aim of the project

-Usages of smart variable names
-Short down work times
+* Short down work times
-Low Barrier to Entry where users can choose the functionality they want.
+* Low Barrier to Entry where users can choose the functionality they want.
-Make it easier to work with dataset
+* Make it easier to work with dataset
-Resize and greyscale
+* Resize and greyscale
-Picture sequence
+* Picture sequence
-Label dataset
+* Label dataset
-Creating networks
+* Creating networks
-Searching for networks
+* Searching for networks
-Use network in a basic way
+* Use network in a basic way

 Background
 The group consists of Fredrik Lauritzen a 2nd year informatics student and William Svea-Lochert a 3rd year informatics student.
 Both have an interest in machine learning and wants to know more about it.

 The background for this project is because William is currently working with his Bachelor thesis, where he is actively working machine learning and creating datasets.
 We wanted to make the process of working with machine learning easier, by having a framework that is a collection of some basic and some more advanced functionality.

 ## Other frameworks Ultron is built on top of